justtheimpaler/k2/maven/git-releases-using-maven.md

 # Git Releases Using Maven

 Deploying a new version of a Maven application typically includes three tasks:

-1. Versioning and tagging in the source code repository (git or other)
+1. Versioning and tagging in the Git source code repository (git or other)
-2. Building and publishing the package or image in an official registry
+2. Building and publishing the package or image to an official registry
-3. Deploying from the registry into the server where the app runs
+3. Deploying from the registry into the server(s) where the app runs

 This article covers the first task only.
 That is, only the Git changes.

 ## Versions: Release or Snapshot?

-First things first: What is a Snapshot version and what is a Release Version?
+First things first: what is a snapshot version and what is a release Version?

-A *Release* version represents an official version of an application that is or is going to be published in a package or image registry for QA, for deployment to production or other usage.
+A *Release* version represents an official version of an application that is or is going to be published in a package or image registry for QA, for deployment to production, or other official usage.
 According to the [Semantic Versioning Standard](https://semver.org/) an official release version number could take the form: